grafana/plugin-tools/docusaurus/docs/advanced-configuration.md

 title: Advanced Configuration
 ---

-The `.config/` directory holds the preferred configuration for the different tools used to develop, test and build a plugin.
+The `.config/` directory holds the preferred configuration for the different tools used to develop, test, and build a plugin.

 :::danger

 To make future updates easier do **not** edit files in the `.config` directory.
-Instead follow the directions in this article to customise the tooling configurations.
+Instead, follow the directions in this article to customise the tooling configurations.

 :::

 ## How to extend the configs?

 Note that you are doing this at your own risk.
-Extending any of the basic configuration can lead to issues at build and runtime.
+Extending the tooling configurations may lead to issues such as failing to compile the plugin or problems loading the plugin in Grafana.

 ### Extend the ESLint config